The Newbie’s Complete Introduction to German Cognates, Plus 16 Cognates Worth Knowing

 Cognates are words in different languages that look alike, sound alike and have the same (or similar) meaning.

-Not to mention, they’re a powerful force in the galaxy of language!
+They’re a powerful force in the galaxy of language!

-That’s why you’ll want to make note of German cognates.
 Learning to differentiate, understand and implement the Kognat diversifies and advances your vocabulary, adds insight to word structure and helps in deciphering phonetics.
 Honest, you’ll see an overall improvement to your deutsch in general.

 Patience have Padawan, cognate Jedi, in time, you may be.

 - What the Varp’s a Cognate?
 Explaining the Types